-During the past 20 years, I’ve seen logistics technology evolve significantly.
+During the past 20 years, logistics technology has evolved significantly.
 A TMS login has become a powerful portal for improving transportation cost control.
 Accessing the technology is just the beginning of the work.
-In fact, while I’ve seen client shippers deploy TMS to enhance productivity and streamline transportation procurement, I also know that without an expert team supporting your TMS, you may be creating more challenges than you are solving.
+In fact, while many shippers have deployed TMS to enhance productivity and streamline transportation procurement, it’s important to note that without an expert team supporting your TMS, you may be creating more challenges than you are solving.

 TMS Power Relies on Complete, Accurate Information